 Points Applicant's ability to demonstrate the public participation process will be utilized as part of the development of a plan.
 3 Points The applicant clearly and convincingly demonstrates that: The project scope was developed through a comprehensive technical planning process appropriate for the complexity and magnitude of the project, and that allowed for public input to shape the project, The planning process considered the existing and future needs of the project users and transportation system, The outreach and engagement process utilized has been ongoing and shows continued stakeholder support, The planning process was effectively integrated into the public participation process.

-2 Points The project scope was developed through a sufficient technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The outreach and engagement process utilized shows continued stakeholder support, The planning process was effectively integrated into the public participation process.
-1 Point The project scope was developed through a poor technical planning process (not appropriate for the complexity and magnitude of the project) The planning process marginally considered the existing and future needs of the project users and transportation system The outreach and engagement process did not utilize ongoing and does not show continued stakeholder support, The planning process was not effectively integrated into the public participation process.
+2 Points The project scope was developed through a sufficient technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and the transportation system.
+The outreach and engagement process utilized shows continued stakeholder support, The planning process was effectively integrated into the public participation process.
+1 Point The project scope was developed through a poor technical planning process (not appropriate for the complexity and magnitude of the project) The planning process marginally considered the existing and future needs of the project users and transportation system.
+The outreach and engagement process did not utilize ongoing and does not show continued stakeholder support, The planning process was not effectively integrated into the public participation process.
 0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the project scope is a result of technical planning and does not in any way consider the existing and future needs of the project users.

 B. Who: Describe who was/will be engaged in the identification and development of this project and how they were engaged.
 Describe and provide documentation of the type, extent, and duration of outreach and engagement conducted to relevant stakeholders.
+What strategies were used to address engagement challenges that arose during the COVID-19 pandemic?
+Describe any unique engagement challenges that the community faced.
 (3 points max)